w0o0o/w0o0o/README.md

 - 👋 Hi, I’m @w0o0o
 - 👀 I’m interested in javascript, php and ReactJs
-- 🌱 I’m currently learning ReactJs
+- 🌱 I’m currently working with React Native.
+- 💼 I'm currently working as a developer at https://collectionpot.com